 The process is not entirely simple and has a few steps involved.
 You’ll first need to appy to the courts for an interim order to give to time to sort things out.
-Then you approach an, or several, IVA practitioners once you have worked out your finances, and give them a proposal.
+Then you approach IVA practitioner(s) once you have worked out your finances, and give them a proposal.

-Between the two of you, you will hone your finances and what it is you think you will be able to pay to each creditors over what period of time.
+Between the two of you, you will hone your finances and what it is you think you will be able to pay to each creditor over an arranged period of time.
 Once your proposal is agreed upon, you and the IVA practitioner approach your creditors.
 It is not essential that they all agree with the proposal, but you need a minimum of 75% agreement by vote for it to be approved.
-Once approved, it
+Once approved, it becomes legally binding.

-After this point, your finances are assessed continually over time to make sure thigngs go according to plan and your creditors will receive progress reports.
+After this point, your finances are assessed continually over time to make sure things go according to plan and your creditors will receive progress reports.